ExtremeAddons/extreme_pbr_docs/docs/_build/html/_sources/troubleshooting.rst.txt

 Find Options Menu
 ------------------

-To go to the HDRi Maker options, you have to go to the addon preferences.
-But to make this process easier there is a button directly in the HDRi Maker interface:
+To go to the Extreme PBR options, you have to go to the addon preferences.
+But to make this process easier there is a button directly in the Extreme PBR interface:

 .. image:: _static/_images/troubleshooting/options_button_01.png
     :align: center